MrCyci6/DisguiseMe/README.md

 * In 1.9 & 1.10, rightclicking on a villager can make the clicker crash, and in 1.8 it makes him invisible for the clicker
 * Bats look afk, but doing a metadata customization for each mob would be too long
 * NPCs are hidden with Citizens2.
 I can't fix it, just listening to a packet make this (even if I don't modify it)
+* You'll have some errors when you reload the script if you don't have ProtocolLib 4.6 (We just need to wait for it to be stable and this will be fixed)

 ![Functions](https://i.ibb.co/GdzPPfj/Functions.png)
 You can use functions in order to avoid "make console execute command /disguise.." and to disguise some players for others players.
 See more [here](https://phe0x.fr/DisguiseMe/Functions.html) (ugly but still readable) or read the code